-Balance Bikes are an innovate method of teaching kids how to ride a bike without relying on training wheels.
+Balance Bikes are an innovative method of teaching kids how to ride a bike without relying on training wheels.
 Right from the start, your child will learn how to maintain balance while being aware of their surroundings and, oh yeah, having an amazing time.
 Check out our resources on how a balance bike can help your child master biking!

 The Balance Bike Method

 This is a revolutionary method for teaching children how to ride their bicycle without using training wheels.
 Children who learn how to ride a bicycle using the Balance Bicycle method have fewer falls, a faster learning rate, and have a better experience than with the traditional method.

 What are Balance Bikes, and how do they work?